-In movies, dogs always have beef with the mailman, and not the good kind of beef.
-If you are thinking about getting a dog, you may be wondering if this movie portrayal matches reality or if it is nothing more than a myth.
+In movies, dogs always chase the mailman.
+If you are thinking about getting a dog, you may be wondering if the movie’s portrayal matches reality or if it is nothing more than a myth.

-As just about most dog owners will tell you, many dogs love to bark at the mailman, whether it’s out of fear, aggression, or the desire for some tasty treats.
+As most dog owners will tell you, their dogs love to bark at the mailman, whether out of fear, aggression, or the desire for tasty treats.
 Luckily, you don’t have to take your dog barking at the mailman lying down.
-You can do things to discourage this behavior, but you first have to separate the myths from reality.
+You can discourage this behavior, but you first have to separate the myths from reality.

 In this article, we will help you do just that.
-Let’s take a look at why dogs hate the mailman, as well as bust through some common myths that hold many dog owners back from helping their dog and the mailman have a much more respectful and quiet relationship.
+We’ll look at why dogs hate the mailman, as well as discuss some common myths that prevent dog owners back from helping their dog and the mailman have a much more respectful and quiet relationship.

 Why Do Dogs Hate Mailmen?

 First things first, do dogs really hate the mailman?
 The trope that all dogs go crazy when the mailman delivers the daily mail is something that just about everyone knows.
-The movies make it seem like dogs almost have an additional instinct where they can detect when the mailman approaches the house.
+The movies make it seem like dogs almost have an instinct that can detect when the mailman approaches the house.

-If you think your dog is getting progressively louder every time the mailman comes to the door, you are probably right.
-It seems that they do this because they recognize your mailman and know he or she comes back repeatedly.
+If you think your dog gets progressively louder every time the mailman comes to the door, you are probably right.
+They seem to do it because they recognize your mailman and know they come back repeatedly.
 To scare them from coming back again, dogs become louder and more aggressive as a scare tactic.

 At the same time, not all dogs hate the mailman.
-I have a Pitbull named Cletus who has no issue with the mailman.
-Though he definitely jumps in the window every time the mailman comes up, his tail is wagging, and he rarely ever barks.
+Some peer out the window every time the mailman comes up with their tails wagging, and they rarely bark.

-My dog just goes to show that not all dogs hate the mailman, though many do.
-Some dogs may actually be barking because they are excited to see the mailman.
-Especially if your dog associates the mailman with potential treats or toys, which some dogs think the mail is, they may bark out of excitement, not hatred.
+Some dogs may be barking because they are excited to see the mailman.
+If your dog associates the mailman with potential treats or toys, which some dogs think the mail is, they may bark out of excitement, not hatred.

 Myths vs Reality: Dogs and Mailmen

-Now that we’ve looked at the basics of the messy relationship between dogs and the mailman, let’s dig into the myths and reality about it.
+Now that we’ve looked at the basics of the messy relationship between dogs and the mailman, we’ll examine the myths and reality about it.

 All Dogs Hate the Mailman: Myth